 How to do it on your mobile phone?

 In this article, I will be talking about the Android smartphone.
 Smartphones have come a long way in the last few years and you can now do things that were only possible on a desktop just a decade ago.

-You can install Power Director app, which is an amazing app that will let you edit videos in 9:16 aspect ratio as well.
+You can install the Power Director app, which is an amazing app that will let you edit videos in a 9:16 aspect ratio as well.

 It is available in the Play Store, the free version would have a watermark on the bottom right-hand side of the exported video and if you want to remove it, you can u the pro version, which is somewhere around $5 to $6.